-The area is largely undeveloped and has areas which are cultivated and form part of farmlands.
+The area is largely undeveloped and has areas which area cultivated and part of farmlands.
 Development in the study area is limited to farming infrastructure such as access roads, fences, and agricultural developments, and farmsteads/homesteads.

 5. PROBABILITY OF OCCURRENCE OF SITES